Czech nationality law

 The citizenship law of the Czech Republic is based on the principles of jus sanguinis or "right by blood".
-In other words, descent from a Czech parent is the primary method of acquiring Czech citizenship (together with naturalization).
+In other words, descent from a Czech parent is the primary method of acquiring Czech citizenship (together with naturalisation).
 Birth on Czech territory without a Czech parent is in itself insufficient for the conferral of Czech citizenship.
 Every Czech citizen is also a citizen of the European Union.
 The law came into effect on 1 January 1993, the date of the dissolution of Czechoslovakia, and has been amended in 1993, 1995, 1996, 1999, 2002, 2003, and 2005.
 Since 1 January 2014, multiple citizenship under Czech law is allowed.

 Acquisition

 Citizenship by birth

 The principle of jus sanguinis is used to determine eligibility for citizenship, as is typical in Europe.
 In principle, any person born to a Czech citizen is a Czech citizen at birth.
 If both grandparents on someone's maternal lineage or paternal lineage, Czech nationality will be transmitted down to the family lineage up till grandchildren.
 Whether a person is born in the Czech Republic or elsewhere is irrelevant.

 Where only the father is Czech, and the parents are unmarried, proof of paternity is required — by the parents making a concerted declaration before the Registry Office or a court, submission of a DNA test, or a court determination relating to the paternity of the child.

 Children born in the Czech Republic to non-Czech parents do not acquire Czech citizenship unless: